sharc-lab/RealProbe-doc/docs/source/getting_started.rst

 Option A: Downloading the Built Version
 This version is pre-compiled and ready to use with RealProbe.
 Ideal for users who do not need to modify the underlying tools.
-Download the Built Version: Click on the download link provided on the page.
+Download the Built Version: Click on the `Download <https://www.dropbox.com/scl/fi/6cr90f9q0gd3tohl9qwdx/hls-build.zip?rlkey=i0qrqj97mlcrvqmgd4itgruzg&dl=0>`_ link
 Save the file on your system: Choose an appropriate location on your computer to save the file.

 Option B: Downloading the Raw Version